-As a matter of fact, I could entrench giving back into my financial goals.
+As a matter of fact, I could entrench giving back to my financial goals.
 By putting aside some extra funds in a high yield savings account I could give back on my own terms.

 When you are razor-focused on financial independence like I am.
-You can be easy to lose sight of what’s important.
+It can be easy to lose sight of what’s important.
 Cutting costs is essential and sometimes giving can feel like a cost that needs cutting.

 But it does not have to be.
 I look at it as an investment.
 I have been lucky my whole life and now it’s time that I give back.
 Even If I am still a broke college student.